carpentries/lesson-development-training/episodes/infrastructure.md

 ![Directory structure of new lesson repository created from a lesson template.
 Note that new repositories created from the R Markdown lesson template will include an additional `renv/` directory.
 ](fig/new-lesson-repository-structure.png){
-alt="Screenshot of a directory structure of a new lesson repository created from a lesson template" width="90%"
+alt="Directory structure of a new lesson repository created from a lesson template" width="90%"
 }